Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: Introduction

-To fully justify our claims, we also provide proof-of-concept experiments.
+To fully justify our claims, we also perform an experimental evaluation.
 For comparison purposes, we had to resort to Prezza's implementation of his algorithm from~\cite{DBLP:journals/talg/Prezza21}, which works in the restore model, and it is the only available implementation.
-Our experiments show that for realistically sparse instances of real-world datasets (i.e., for $b\in[n/10^5,n/10^3]$), our implementation of \textsc{Parameterized-Algo}: (i) runs in linear time (i.e., it is not substantially affected when $b$ increases); and (ii) clearly outperforms Prezza's implementation both in terms of time (even if the latter uses the $\Omega(n\log|\Sigma|)$ bits of $T$) and space.
+Our experiments show that for realistically \emph{sparse instances} (i.e., for $b\in[n/10^7,n/10^3]$) of real-world datasets, our implementation of \textsc{Parameterized-Algo}: (i) runs in linear time (i.e., it is not substantially affected when $b$ increases); and (ii) clearly outperforms Prezza's implementation both in terms of time (even if the latter uses the $\Omega(n\log|\Sigma|)$ bits of $T$) \emph{and} space.
+For \emph{dense instances} (i.e., for $b\in[2 \cdot n/10^2,n/10]$), our implementation of \textsc{Parameterized-Algo} still runs faster than Prezza's implementation but, as expected, has a larger memory footprint.

+The rest of the paper is organized as follows.
+Section~\ref{sec:prel} provides definitions and notation as well as a description of how Karp-Rabin fingerprints~\cite{DBLP:journals/ibmrd/KarpR87} are computed, stored, and used.
+In Section~\ref{sec:algorithm}, we present \textsc{Main-Algo}, as well as a full working example; and, in Section~\ref{sec:improved}, we present \textsc{Parameterized-Algo}.
+Finally, in Section~\ref{sec:experiments}, we present extensive experiments showing how \textsc{Main-Algo} and \textsc{Parameterized-Algo} perform in comparison to Prezza's implementation.